The Kosmosis Approach to Crypto Rug Pull Detection: Overarching Objectives of Kosmosis

 \textbf{Objective 1: How can the \ac{kg} identify and aid in alerting users before interacting with a rug pull project?}

 With the rise in illicit activities in the crypto asset market, especially rug pulls, there is a pressing need for effective means to detect and prevent fraudulent activities.
-Kosmosis aims to integrate fragmented knowledge from blockchains like Ethereum, social media like X\footnote{X is the platform formerly known as Twitter.}, and potentially other knowledge graphs into one unified \ac{kg}, enabling semantic querying and reasoning over a graph of entities and the relationships among them.
+Kosmosis aims to integrate fragmented knowledge from blockchains like Ethereum, social media like $\mathbb{X}$, and potentially other knowledge graphs into one unified \ac{kg}, enabling semantic querying and reasoning over a graph of entities and the relationships among them.
 The \ac{kg} could serve as a knowledge base for a real-time alerting system, warning users of potential risks associated with certain projects or individuals.

 \textbf{Objective 2: How to incrementally construct the \ac{kg} from heterogeneous data sources?}

 It is imperative to establish a pipeline capable of integrating updates into the \ac{kg} in both batch- and streaming-like manner.
 Thereby, maintaining high data freshness by ensuring that the \ac{kg} consistently reflects the most up-to-date information from the blockchain and other sources.
 This approach should not entail a complete reconstruction of the \ac{kg}, but rather concentrate on integrating new information, avoiding the reprocessing of data that is already incorporated.